pixelomer/AdventOfCode/README.md

 # Advent of Code Solutions

 These are my solutions for Advent of Code.
-With Advent of Code, the goal is to quickly write code that works and not code that is maintainable so don't expect any readable code.
+In Advent of Code, the goal is to quickly write code that works instead of code that is maintainable so don't expect any readable code.

 ## Scripts